apos37/gravity-zwr/readme.txt

 == Payments ==

 This add-on supports delayed payment through the Gravity Forms PayPal add-on.
 Charge for registrations via PayPal, processing the Zoom Registration feed only upon successful payment.
 [Read more here.](https://docs.gravityforms.com/setting-up-paypal-payments-standard/)

+== Migrating from Old Plugin ==

+This plugin uses the same text domain as the other one by Michael Bourne, so all of the settings and webinar feeds that you previously set up will remain.
+All you need to do is install and activate this plugin while the other one is activated.
+No need to set everything up again. :)

 == Support ==